Natural Gas Engineering (NGEN)

 NGEN 4297 Capstone Design I 2 SCH (2-0)

 Principles of design from conception to completion, and various constraints of designs including, economics, safety, and ethics and environment.
 The economics will cover time value of money and its application to oil and gas property evaluation.
-Prerequisites: NGEN 3321 and senior standing in Engineering.
-Credit for or enrollment in NGEN 4396.
+Prerequisites: CHEN 3321 and credit or registration in NGEN 4396.

 NGEN 4378 Hydrocarbon Measurement 3 SCH (3-0)